Invoice or Sales Receipt?

 Invoices are used when you need to send a bill to a client that they can then pay before a set due date.

-Sales Receipts are used when a client is purchasing at "point-of-sale" which just means immediately after booking or receiving a service.
+Sales Receipts are used when a client is purchasing at "point-of-sale" which just means immediately at booking or receiving a service.
 It's just like a receipt you get when you check out at the grocery store.

 One example is when you have hay delivered, you will likely be paying via check (horse people are keeping the standard of paying via check alive!).
 Your supplier will likely have what resembles a notepad and will quickly write up a receipt for you.
 They will keep a copy and provide one to you.
 That's their sales receipt!